guilhermehge/modeling-and-analyses-DS/README.md

 Repo to store the analyses and modelling that I eventually do.

-Each folder brings a type of modelling or analysis.
+Each folder holds a type of modelling or analysis.